xmlking/spa-starter-kit/README.md

 brew install ruby   # only run if it's not already installed.
 Mac may already have it at `/usr/bin/ruby` brew install nvm    # only run if it's not already installed.
 (For Windows : you can use `nvmw` or `nvm-windows` ) nvm  install iojs   # run `node -v && npm -v` to verify node installation.
-(For Windows : `nvmw install iojs`) nvm alias default iojs-v1.X.X # make iojs-v1.X.X as your default node version.
+(For Windows : `nvmw install iojs`) nvm alias default iojs-v1.X.X # replace X.X with current version # make iojs-v1.X.X as your default node version.
 (For Windows : `nvmw use iojs-v1.X.X`)

 [sudo] npm install -g bower
 [sudo] npm install -g gulpjs/gulp#4.0